 - Think realistically.
 Suppose you want to save more money for retirement.
 You initially begin with a goal to reduce your travel and entertainment budget so that you can have savings of $5,000 per year to deposit in a Roth IRA or a savings account.
 If you find that curtailing your travel and entertainment so drastically makes you feel deprived and miserable, you probably won’t stick to your resolution, and you’ll end up no better off than you are now.
 In other words, balance is the key.
 Austerity measures aren’t sustainable for the long haul!

 - Don’t be afraid to take a few risks.
 This includes investing your retirement accounts in equities, both domestic and international, for long-term growth, despite the short term volatility you might experience.
 It may include taking some career risks, such as reaching outside your comfort zone in terms of opportunities you pursue, or assignments you undertake, in order to move up in rank and compensation.
-Remember, you have time on your side: time to recover and learn from your in the savings and investing spheres and elsewhere, so that your next professional and investment moves become smarter and more strategic.
+Remember, you have time on your side: time to recover and learn from your mistakes in the savings and investing spheres and elsewhere, so that your next professional and investment moves become smarter and more strategic.